 Source: Sounding Board Newsletter Vol 5 - July 1998

-Martin Guitar dealers are taking orders for the Willie Nelson Limited Edition Signature Model now, though due to heavy demand for Martin instruments, this edition will not begin to appear in stores until the early months of 1999.
+Martin Guitar dealers are taking orders for the D-45SS Stephen Stills Signature Model immediately, though due to heavy demand for Martin instruments, this edition will not begin to appear in stores until the early months of 1999.